q-zh/GlassCalibration/README.md

 The numbers in the ground truth file represent the focal length (mm) and orientation of glass.

 ##
+Once got the ouput of a 3-dimensional vector (x,y,z), the FoV can be calculated by atan(0.5 / z).

+##
 If you find our code is useful, please cite our paper.
 If you have any problem of implementation or running the code, please contact us: csqianzheng@gmail.com
 ```
 @inproceedings{zheng2020does,